The fascination of minimum length and minimum time

 In the case of black holes, the minimum length fixes the entropy value.
 This again shows that gravity and quantum theory are compatible and consistent from the minimum length upwards.

 The minimum length implies that singularities do not exist in nature.
 Singularities are figments of imagination.
-This is known since at least 60 years.
+This has been known since at least 60 years.
+(But singularities are useful to get attention and sell media.)

-In short, general relativity and quantum theory are correct, consistent, and complement each other.
+In short, the Planck limits imply that general relativity and quantum theory are correct, consistent, and complement each other.

 Top